tegardevINF/tegardevINF/README.md

 <div align="center">

-<p>Let's connect!
-Always open to technical discussions, project collaborations, or just chatting about the latest tech.</p>
+<p>Always open to technical discussions, project collaborations, or just chatting about the latest tech.</p>

 <br/>